jibon0141/Laravel-Notes/README.md

 php artisan serve
 ```

-## If Project Have alpine,react or vue Dependences (Then Run This Extra Command)
+## If Project Have alpine,react or vue Dependencies (Then Run This Extra Command)

 ```bash
 # Install Node dependencies